Nix (moon): Orbit

-Nix orbits the Pluto-Charon barycenter at a distance of 48694 km, between the orbits of Styx and Kerberos.
+Nix orbits the Pluto–Charon barycenter at a distance of 48694 km, between the orbits of Styx and Kerberos.
 All of Pluto's moons including Nix have very circular orbits that are coplanar to Charon's orbit; the moons of Pluto have very low orbital inclinations to Pluto's equator.
 The nearly circular and coplanar orbits of Pluto's moons suggest that they may have gone through tidal evolutions since their formation.
-At the time of the formation of Pluto's smaller moons, Nix may have had a more eccentric orbit around the Pluto-Charon barycenter.
+At the time of the formation of Pluto's smaller moons, Nix may have had a more eccentric orbit around the Pluto–Charon barycenter.
 The present circular orbit of Nix may have been caused by Charon's tidal damping of the eccentricity of Nix's orbit, through tidal interactions.
 The mutual tidal interactions of Charon on Nix's orbit would cause Nix to transfer its orbital eccentricity to Charon, thus causing the orbit of Nix to gradually become more circular over time.

-Nix has an orbital period of 24.8546 days and its orbit is resonant with other moons of Pluto.
-Nix is in a 3:2 orbital resonance with Hydra, and a 9:11 resonance with Styx (the ratios represent numbers of orbits completed per unit time; the period ratios are the inverses).
-As a result of this "Laplace-like" 3-body resonance, it has conjunctions with Styx and Hydra in a 2:3 ratio.

 Nix's orbital period is close to a 1:4 orbital resonance with Charon, with a timing discrepancy of 2.8%; there is no active resonance.
 A hypothesis explaining such a near-resonance is that the resonances originated before the outward migration of Charon following the formation of all five known moons, and is maintained by the periodic local fluctuation of 9 percent in the Pluto–Charon gravitational field strength.
 (Note: The instantaneous force in the Pluto–Charon–Nix alignment case is 9.46% larger than in the quadrature case (where Nix is 90° from the Pluto–Charon axis); the Charon–Pluto–Nix case is almost exactly halfway between these values.
 In Buie et al., the quote is "The gravitational force exerted by Pluto on either P1 or P2 varies by roughly 15% (peak-to-peak)."
 Pluto's gravitational pull, by itself, varies by 18% for Nix and 13% for Hydra.)